-For properties already in its portfolio, NBF systematically conducts property management, renovations and new construction to further raise tenant satisfaction.
-NBF also works to secure stable revenues from property leasing by setting appropriate rents for new tenants and revising rents for tenants renewing their lease contracts while keeping abreast of market trends.
+For properties already in its portfolio, NBF works to secure stable revenues from property leasing by systematically conducting property management, renovations and new construction to further raise tenant satisfaction as well as by setting appropriate rents for new tenants and revising rents for tenants renewing their lease contracts while keeping abreast of market trends.

-NBF's real estate portfolio as of June 30, 2015 consisted of 74 properties.
-Total investment on an acquisition price basis was ¥1,080.3 billion.
-Total rentable area was 1,079 thousand m2.
-The average occupancy rate during the period was 97.9 percent, a 0.3 percentage point increase from December 31, 2014, and the total number of tenants was 1,579.
+NBF's real estate portfolio as of June 30, 2016 consisted of 73 properties.
+Total investment on an acquisition price basis was ¥1,096.1 billion.
+Total rentable area was 1,083 thousand m2.
+The average occupancy rate during the period was 97.9 percent, a 1.1 percentage point increase from the previous period, and the total number of tenants was 1,583.

-Overview of Performance
+Overview of Performance and Distribution